At the intersection of AI and human creativity

 In a world where artificial intelligence can now create art in seconds, what happens to the soul of human creativity—and the artists who pour their hearts into their work?

-Given these levels of training, the extent of artists’ forgone income can be estimated by comparing their income with those of professional workers such as lawyers, doctors and accountants who have similar levels of training, qualifications and experience.
+But if a nice piece of paper and a black robe wasn't enough, given these levels of training, the extent of artists’ forgone income can be estimated by comparing their income with those of professional workers such as lawyers, doctors and accountants who have similar levels of training, qualifications and experience.
 Data compiled by the Australian Bureau of Statistics for different occupational groups Australia-wide show in the 2021–22 year, the average income of professional workers was $98,700.

 Based on data from an ongoing economic study supported by Creative Australia.
 The mean income of an artist from their core creative practice in 1986/1987 was $26,000.
 In 2022, 36 years later the latest survey indicates a mean income of just $23,000.
 A reduction by $3000.
 When adjusted for inflation over that time period, they should have been earning $77,380 per year from their core arts practice in 2022.
 Placing the average artist in charge of subsiding the arts sector and national economy by $54,380 per year through in-kind labour.